Fgc17/dotsafe/docs/thoughts.md

 Password, account, and secret management should be a top priority for anyone serious about a project.
 You need to organize and keep your environments safe.
 That’s where cloud or self-hosted secret managers come into play.

-Every secret manager offers a way to separate different environments: `dev`, `test`, `staging`, `production`, etc. But what happens when you need to fetch the environments for your pipeline or development workspace?

-Well, Vercel, for instance, offers all of this out of the box by providing a CLI for running on your machine and their secret manager web page for each project.

-Infisical, on the other hand, does the same, but since it isn’t a hosting platform, it provides integration with most of them.

-If we are going to solve the _multus problem_ we can't ignore the existance of secret managers, we need a secret loader.
+This is the usual secret manager workflow:

+1. Declare your secret in the dashboard
+2. Use their CLI for loading the secrets from the cloud into local, excluding the need for .env files in development.
+3. Setup their built-in integrations for CI/CD pipelines

+However, what if the environments declared in the cloud could be synced and cause type errors in your local codebase?

+And that's the same as asking: what if we could solve the _multus problem_ not only for .env files, but also for cloud providers?

+This bigger purpose was what really got me into developing dotsafe, and for that we will need a secret loader.

+## More config files?

+No one needs more config files: prettier, eslint, package.json, .gitignore, tsconfig.json, next.config.ts, tailwind.config.ts, nest-cli.json, ... (this list probably bigger than the R set).

+I tried to think a way out of a config file, but the try didn't last more than 15 seconds, obviously we need a js file for executing js code (the secret loader).

+And even though we can't avoid this embarrasing situation, we can make the most out of it by using a `.ts` config rather than a `.js` one.

+In case you ever wondered how to execute `.ts` in runtime, there is [jiti](https://www.npmjs.com/package/jiti).

+Kinda hard on the bundle size, but we will be using it only on CLI commands.

 ## Why we should be agnostic

-Environment variables are present in `any` nodejs project, that's a rule, and that's why we should be agnostic with `any` implementation we make.
+Environment variables are present in `any` nodejs project, that's a rule, and that's why we should be agnostic.

-I knew from start that the secret loader should load from `any` source and inject into `any` process
+I knew from start that the secret loader should load from `any` source and inject into `any` process.

-For the former, I used the `jiti` package for creating a `.ts` config file and the `commander` package for providing a `CLI`.

-Simple as that we get our first command: `dotsafe generate`, currently it only reads the declared async loader function inside `env.config.ts` and prints it to the console.
+The loading part is already addressed through the config file by the required `load` key, now we just need a way to execute the loading.

+This way will be through the dotsafe CLI, built with [commander](https://www.npmjs.com/package/commander), so here's our first command:

+`dotsafe generate`.

+Currently this only executes the function, but soon it will be generating something more.

-As for the latter, NodeJS `spawn` method is enough, therefore here's our second command: `dotsafe run -- npm run <your-script>`.
+As for the variable injection, NodeJS `spawn` method is enough, just spawn with whatever environments you want (in this case, the ones gotten from the loader).

+Therefore, here's our second command:

+`dotsafe run -- npm run <your-script>`.

-So we get variables the way we want, and inject it into the process we want, things are looking pretty agnostic.
+So wet variables the way we want, and inject it into the process we want, things are looking pretty agnostic.

 However, agnostic doesn’t mean that we shouldn’t try to provide some kind of help to the user.
 That’s what I think an “agnostic library” should be: **support all, help most**.

-So I got some adapters working.
+Hence I got some adapters working.
 That way a percentage of users won't have a hard time figuring out how to set things up (vercel really needed an adapter, lol).

 There's a loader, now there must be types.